Meet Our Testing Team

 The Leesa Legend also offers strong edge support compared to the Studio by Leesa, so sleepers should have an easier time getting on and off the mattress and feel more secure sleeping near the perimeter.
 The hybrid also promotes better temperature neutrality than the all-foam model, whereas the Studio by Leesa has earned better ratings for motion isolation and noise potential.

-The Leesa Legend costs $2,199 in a queen size, which is comparable to the average high-end hybrid.
+The Leesa Legend’s sticker price is comparable to the average high-end hybrid.
 For many shoppers, their choice between these two models will come down to sticker price.
 If budget is less of a concern, buyers should decide which type of mattress they prefer: a strong and supportive hybrid with plenty of bounciness, or an all-foam model that contours closely and isolates motion for couples.

 Studio by Leesa vs. Casper Element